-A recent study shows that good food smells can help prolong life while other odors contribute to shortening life.
+A recent study recommends a healthy lifestyle challenge, showing that good food smells can help prolong life while other odors contribute to shortening life.

 Scientists have proven the validity of this theory at least for one of the insects used in practical experiments.